Newsletter No. 242

 • drive control unit (DCU).

-A guideline of the preparation of BOI application at: BR 006 E – Guide to BOI Applications.
+A guideline of the preparation of BOI application can be found at: BR 006 E – Guide to BOI Applications.

 Automotive suppliers interested in investing in Thailand may find our industrial study in Chinese language at: N214 Automotive supplier in Thailand and Vietnam — Legal framework for production and export.